 The Teresa Lozano Long Institute of Latin American Studies and the Fulbright Commission of Brazil jointly coordinate the annual UT-Fulbright Visiting Professorship in Environmental Science and Policy.
 The program brings an eminent Brazilian scholar to UT Austin for one semester each academic year from 2011 through 2015 and is testimony to the strong cross-university interest in the initiative for environmental and Brazilian studies.
 It is supported by five different units of the University of Texas at Austin, including the Office of the President, the Jackson School of Geosciences, the LBJ School of Public Affairs, the McCombs School of Business, and the School of Law.
 Each UT-Fulbright Visiting Professor is affiliated with the Teresa Lozano Long Institute of Latin American Studies for which the Brazil Center plays a coordinating role in the program.
 The annual Call for Proposals is posted by the Fulbright Commission of Brazil each spring or summer for candidates applying for the following spring semester (January–May).
 For more information, visit Fulbright Brazil or contact the Brazil Center.
 To learn about previous appointees, visit UT-Fulbright Visiting Professor in Environmental Sciences and Policy.

 The Brazil Center organizes a broad range of scholarly events.
-Activities include talks discussing social mobility and grassroots organizations in favelas; the wave of street protests; Brazilian developmentalism; the anniversary of the dictatorship; Brazilian environmental policies; fluvial systems; and race and violence.
+Recent activities include talks on the social and economic consequences of the demographic transition, as well as the impact of an aging population on household composition in Brazil; modern architecture in Latin America; Brazilian media in times of crisis and protest; the anniversary of the dictatorship; Brazilian environmental policy; and race and violence.

 For a complete listing of past and upcoming LLILAS events, visit our Events Calendar.